YouTube Analytics Integration

 YouTube Analytics

-Track online viewers alongside in-person attendance
+Track your online congregation alongside in-person attendance

 What Gets Synced

-- Peak concurrent viewers
+- Peak concurrent viewers (your “online attendance”)

 - Total unique viewers